asnaencorerpg/asnaencorerpg.github.io/dox/DCLFLD.md

 - *NO (default) - the declared field will not remain in existence and will not retain its latest values after termination of the procedure in which it is declared.
 - *YES - the declared field will remain in existence and retain its latest values after termination of the procedure in which it is declared.

-**WithEvents**

-Optional. **WithEvents** allows you to reference and access events that have already been defined in another object. *NO is the default.

-- *NO (default) specifies that even though the object specified may have events, that this program will not be accessing those events.
-- *YES is only allowed on object types that are referenced using Type (Library name.Object name).
-If Type (*OBJECT) is used, a compiler error will occur.
-Note that the Library name is actually the project name, and the Object name is the name specified with the Name property.
-The Type parameter to use can also be found by using Object Browser on the object to reference.

 **New**